NeroReflex/Gishiki/Documentation/docs/usage/database/management.md

 ## Conclusions
 Connecting a database is simple, using it even more: the connection string is the only thing you have to change when changing RDBMS and/or host!

 As you may have noticed you settings file now contains your database password!
-You __MUST__ ensure no one will ever being able to reach that file!
+You __MUST__ ensure no one will ever be able to reach that file!